Clara Clemens: Later life

 On April 23, 1926, Clara played the title role in a dramatization of Twain's 1896 novel Personal Recollections of Joan of Arc at Walter Hampden's Broadway theater.
 This adaptation and her performance were not very well received by critics.

 It was again produced in 1927, opening on April 12 for a series of special morning and afternoon performances at the Edyth Totten Theatre.

 Gabrilowitsch was conductor of the Detroit Symphony Orchestra from 1918 until 1935, when he fell ill.
 He entered the Henry Ford Hospital on March 25, 1935, where he stayed until he was released to his home to convalesce on September 28.
 He died at home on September 14, 1936, age 58.
 Clara married Jacques Samossoud on May 11, 1944, a Russian-born symphony conductor 20 years her junior.
 They were married in her Hollywood home.

-Clara explored eastern religions for several years before embracing Christian Science, although there is some question as to her seriousness and commitment to it.
+Clara explored eastern religions for several years before embracing Christian Science, but there are questions as to her seriousness and commitment to it.
 She wrote Awake to a Perfect Day on the subject, published in 1956.
 She also published biographies of her father (My Father, Mark Twain in 1931) and of her first husband (My Husband: Gabrilowitsch in 1938).

 She objected in 1939 to the release of her father's Letters from the Earth, but she changed her stance and allowed them to be published shortly before her death on November 20, 1962.
 She prevented Charles Neider from including certain of her father's dictations from June 1906 (the 19th, 20th, 22nd, 23rd, and 25th) in the version of The Autobiography of Mark Twain that was in preparation into 1958.